 I am a Registered Dietitian (RD) and a member of the College of Dietitians of Ontario.
 I completed a Bachelors degree in nutrition at the University of Guelph in 2014, and a combined Masters of Public Health in Nutrition and dietetic internship at the University of Toronto in 2016.
 I also passed the Canadian Dietetics Registration Exam in 2016.
 I have a total of 6 years of nutrition post-secondary education, and have completed hundreds of hours of supervised dietetic practice during my internship.
 Now I have my own business where I offer nutrition counselling services to help individuals improve their health and wellbeing.

-There is actually a big difference between a dietitian and a nutritionist in Ontario.
+Did you know there is actually a big difference between a dietitian and a nutritionist in Ontario?!
 I wrote a blog post to explain the differences.
 Always make sure to check a person’s credentials and education before taking any sort of health advice from them.

 I was diagnosed with Irritable Bowel Syndrome (IBS) in 2014 and use the Low FODMAP Diet to manage my symptoms.
 Since I have completed the reintroduction phase of the diet and have identified my food intolerances, I now personally follow a modified low FODMAP diet.
 All of my recipes are safe for the elimination phase of the diet.